SeismicSoundLab/academic-kickstart/content/authors/ben/_index.md

 ---
 # Display name
-title: Seismic Sound Lab
+title: Ben Holtzman

 # Username (this should match the folder name)
 authors:
 - ben

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: